Eschatologue/CM_wiki/docs/class/sorcerer/storm.md

 You have an arcane storm whirling through your body.
 Immediately before or after you cast a spell of level 1 or higher, you can cause your inner storm to manifest in one of the following ways.

-**Tempestuous Ascent**  Elemental air carries you aloft.
+**Tempestuous Ascent**{ .inl } Elemental air carries you aloft.
 You fly up to 10 feet without provoking Opportunity Attacks.
 You safely descend at the start of your next turn.

-**Arcane Tempest**  You whip up an arcane storm around you.
+**Arcane Tempest**{ .inl } You whip up an arcane storm around you.
 Each creature within 10 feet of you must make a Strength save.
 On a failed save, they are pushed 10 feet away from you in a straight line.

 If your Innate Sorcery is active, the distance you can fly or push creatures away is doubled.